 The Iraq Water Project

 The Iraq Water Project (IWP) is a project of Veterans for Peace, Inc. (VFP), a national veterans Peace & Justice organization based in St. Louis, Missouri.
-Our principal partner in IWP is Life for Relief & Development, a nonprofit organization headquartered in Southfield, Michigan, and dedicated to alleviating human suffering in Iraq and many other parts of the world.
+Our principal partner for IWP's major water facility reconstruction projects was Life for Relief & Development, a nonprofit organization headquartered in Southfield, Michigan, and dedicated to alleviating human suffering in Iraq and many other parts of the world.
+Currently, we are working with Muslim Peacemaker Teams, Iraq, and with a youth organization in Nassiriya to provide filtration units which supply clean water for schools, hospitals, and the Iraqi people.

 Please help and give a tax deductible donation online